reingart/pyfpdf/docs/Encryption.md

     Default PDF encryption algorithm.

   * `AES_128`
+    Encrypts the data with 128 bit key AES algorithm.
+Requires the `cryptography` package.

+  * `AES_256`
-    Encrypts the data with AES algorithm.
+    Encrypts the data with 256 bit key AES algorithm.
 Requires the `cryptography` package.

 ```python
 from fpdf import FPDF